Women still confront yawning gender wage gap - study

-NEW YORK (Reuters) - In most common occupations women still make less than men doing the same job for an equal amount of hours, according to new data released on Tuesday.
+NEW YORK, April 17 (Reuters) - In most common occupations women still make less than men doing the same job for an equal amount of hours, according to new data released on Tuesday.

 Overall they earn 77 cents for each dollar made annually by men and in some professions such as financial managers the number drops to 66 cents.